300+ Spanish Slang Words from Around the World

 Spanish Slang for Girl

 How do you refer to a girl using slangy language?
 Use one of the following options!
-But be forewarned that these are generally not the most respectful ways to address a lady.
+Be forewarned, though: These are generally not the most respectful ways to address a lady.

 Spanish Slang for Guy